niltwill/capcom-mods/fsb5-generator/README.md

 ### To remove the loop

-You are not going to have a problem with files that don't loop (this is the default behaviour), but if you want to get rid of the looping, this script does that:
+You are not going to have a problem with files that don't loop (this is the default behaviour), but if you want to get rid of the existing looping, regenerate the .resource file.

-`python remove_fsb_loop.py sharedassets0.resource`

 ## To convert the FSB into an OGG file